Foot Lengths of Women Assume that foot lengths of adult females a... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, the foot lengths of adult females follow a normal distribution, which allows us to use statistical methods to find probabilities related to specific values.
+In this context, foot lengths of women are assumed to follow a normal distribution, which allows for the application of statistical methods to analyze the data.

 Recommended video: